 By accepting a bursary from Prostate Cancer UK you are also agreeing to be bound by the terms and conditions as outlined below.
 It is therefore important that you read and understand them prior to accepting the bursary.

-1.2 Funding for this bursary scheme is provided to successful applicants on a yearly basis and is reviewed annually.
+1.2 Funding for this bursary scheme is provided to successful applicants on a module per module basis and is regularly reviewed.
 Please see point 4.4 for more information.

 1.4 Prostate Cancer UK have a limited number of bursaries available for this scheme and they are intended to cover, or part-cover, the UK and EU tuition fees for the Masters Degree in Prostate Cancer Care only.
 Prostate Cancer UK will not provide funding for associated costs such as books, travel or other expenses at this time.